-Outsourcing has a lot of misconceptions attached to it.
+Outsourcing to the Philippines has a lot of misconceptions attached to it.
 The political rhetoric has been full of them.
-But, outsourcing is not an option these days for small to medium-sized businesses.
-They'll have a hard time seeking angel investors or gathering the money to reinvest into expansion if they chose not to outsource to offshore providers of low-cost but highly skilled workers.
+But, outsourcing may not be the first thing that SMBs think when they're looking for ways to widen their margins without sacrificing the quality of work that their customers have been used to getting from them.
+These businesses will have a hard time seeking angel investors or gathering the money to use for expansion if they chose not to outsource.

-However, outsourcing is not something you do without thinking things through.
-If you're one of these companies considering to outsource non-core routine work to an offshore service center, ask yourself these five questions to make sure you're ready to take on the challenges of offshore outsourcing.
+Outsourcing isn't something you do without thinking things through.
+If you're one of these companies that wants to send non-core routine work to an offshore service provider, ask yourself these five questions FIRST to make sure you're well and truly ready to take on the challenges of outsourcing to the Philippines.

 Q1: Do you have enough work to outsource?